Professor, Faculty of Science

-2003- present: Associate Professor, Universiti Brunei Darussalam, Brunei Darussalam
+2003- 2018: Associate Professor, Universiti Brunei Darussalam, Brunei Darussalam

 2001-2003: Associate Professor of Zoology, School of Life and Environmental Sciences, University of Durban-Westville (now University of KwaZulu-Natal), Durban, South Africa